jduran3/IBM_Data_Science_Capstone_Project/README.md

 # IBM_Data_Science_Capstone_Project
-Repository for capstone project of the IBM Data Science Professional Certificate All files on MASTER branch
+# All files on MASTER branch